GSA/site-scanning-documentation/about/about-the-program.md

 ### Value Proposition

-The Site Scanning programs provides a comprehensive index of federal websites, and generates over 100 data points about each one.
+The Site Scanning programs provides the only comprehensive index of federal websites, and generates over 100 data points about each one.
+With this data, GSA, OMB, and other agencies can track what and how many public websites each agency operates and offers qualitative metrics for performance, accessibility, compliance, and more.
+TTS programs are also able to use Site Scanning data for business intelligence to compute adoption rates and to perform market research.

 ### Utilization